brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 There are some basic ways to query data via the stitch REST based API.
 One is through a GET with a query parameter.
 Another method is through a POST by passing in a searhc document.
 We will cover both methods.

 ### Query Parameters
 Lets begin with building a function that takes a query parameter.
 From the left hand navigation menu of the Stitch console select __"Functions"__  click the __"Create New Function"__ button and give the new function an name of __"findCustomerByEmail"__.
-Make sur ethe function runs as system to bypass rules as we have not set up any rules at this point in the workshop.
+Make sure the function runs as system to bypass rules as we have not set up any rules at this point in the workshop.

 ![Function](../img/function0.jpg)